IT Focus Area: digital

 Digital transformation has become the MO of market disruption.
 Organizations are being challenged to embrace technology and innovation more aggressively than ever.
 Yet those who know how to navigate digital transformation and the tight-knit relationship between technology and business outcomes are in high demand but short supply.
 How can that be?

 People fear what they don’t understand.
 They fear uncertainty.
 They fear risk and failure.
 And yet we know the greatest minds throughout history, from Leonardo da Vinci to Elon Musk, have thought of failure as integral to progress and innovation.
-It takes bravery to embrace change and new ways of doing things that we may not have a grasp on at first; or to push forward despite not knowing exactly what’s ahead.
-A level of caution and consistency is necessary to safety, unless it reaches the point where it begets complacency and stagnation.
+It takes bravery to embrace change or to push forward despite not knowing exactly what’s ahead.
+A level of caution and consistency is necessary unless it reaches the point where it begets complacency and stagnation.

 In other words, the ones that aren’t afraid to try something, fail, and then try something else.